modularizer/TapTypeKeyboard/README.md

-# Basic Keyboard
+# TapType Keyboard

-Welcome to the Basic Keyboard project!
+Welcome to the TapType Keyboard project!
-Built on top of [HelloWorldKeyboard](https://github.com/modularizer/helloworldkeyboard), basic keyboard is a bare-bones keyboard with QWERTY layout and minimalist functionality, meant as a starting point for first-time Android developers interested in exploring custom keyboard development.
+Built on top of [HelloWorldKeyboard](https://github.com/modularizer/helloworldkeyboard), taptype keyboard is a bare-bones keyboard with QWERTY layout and minimalist functionality, meant as a starting point for first-time Android developers interested in exploring custom keyboard development.